KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 1.  **Open the Chat Window**: In the Visual Studio top bar, go to `Tools` > `Open AI Chat Window` to open the chat tool window which can be docked or moved.
 Select your desired chat site from the dropdown within the chat window (default is Google AI Studio).
 2.  **Chat with the AI**: Your code will appear in the prompt along with your message.
 Write your request (e.g., "Refactor this to be more efficient" or "Add exception handling").
 3.  **Send Code**: Open a code file.
-Then click one of the **"VS -> AI"** button options.
-You can send multiple code blocks or even multiple files, since each one has its own context.
+Then right-click and select a `Send to AI` command.
+You can send multiple code blocks or even multiple files, since each send command is sent in its own context block.
-4.  **Review the Diff**: Once the AI provides a code block, highlight the text in the chat window (or use the AI's "copy" button) and click an **"AI -> VS"** command.
+4.  **Review the Diff**: Once the AI provides a response, highlight the text in the chat window and click an **"AI -> VS"** command.
 A diff view will appear, showing the proposed changes.
+You can also use the artifact "copy" buttons on the response code blocks for more automated diffing (see "Configuration" for more info).
 5.  **Accept or Decline**: If you like the changes, click "Accept" in the diff view.
-A backup of your solution will be created automatically.
+A backup of your solution will be created automatically by default, and the document will be saved with the new changes.

 ---